colah/ByronTrialNotes/daily-notes/day19.md

 * Did you choose to bring it up?
  * No, it was put to me.
 * (Next picture) Next shelf down.
 * Godel Echer Bach.
-Do you recognze that book?
+Do you recognize that book?
  * No.
-* Hawkings.
-Do You recongize that book?
+* A Brief History of Time by Hawkings.
+Do You recognize that book?
  * Yes.
 * Popular science?
  * Yes.
-* Understanding physics by Isac Asimov.
+* Understanding physics by Issac Asimov.
 Do you recognize it?
  * Yes.
 * Popular science?
  * Yes.
-* Fermat's Emigma, do you recognize it?
+* Fermat's Enigma, do you recognize it?
  * No.
 * Familiar with Fermat's theorem?
  * No.